kevinbarabash/beignet/design/mvp/README.md

-# Crochet: MVP 🧣
+# Escalier: MVP 🧣

-Crochet is a compile-to-JavaScript language with tight TypeScript interop and modern language features.
+Escalier is a compile-to-JavaScript language with tight TypeScript interop and modern language features.

-## Why Crochet?
+## Why Escalier?

 ### Productivity